The Real Cuba

 Our tour visits the UNESCO heritage sites of Old Havana and Trinidad where, as well as the architecture, one of Cuba’s most distinctive anachronisms, roads full of 1950 classic American cars, can be witnessed.
 We look at cigar and rum production, and take to the countryside where the sugar harvest will be in full sway.
 The ‘zafra’ once employed fleets of American steam locomotives, and many of these are preserved and we expect to see almost 200 of them.
 We will make visits to where some of the locomotives are used for heritage operations.
 Our tour requires flexibility, and we will aim to incorporate all steam operations that are available during 2018 but, as always, we must remain mindful of Cuban infrastructure changes.

 Day 1 Monday March 5: (D)

-Independent arrivals in Havana and transfer yourself to the hotel and check-in.
+Independent arrivals in Havana and transfer yourself to the four star first class Hotel Sevilla located in the old historic section of Havana for check-in.
 In the evening we will have a “Welcome to Cuba Dinner”

-We make a leisurely start on our first morning, starting with a visit to a cigar factory followed by a short guided walking tour around Old Havana to obtain an overview of the central area.
-We have a free afternoon for you to acclimatise to the Cuban spirit for the adventure that lies ahead.
-Dinner will again be at our hotel.
+We make a leisurely start on our first morning, starting with a visit to a cigar factory followed by a short guided walking tour around Old Havana to obtain an overview of the Cuban way of life.
+After lunch additional options will be offer to better understand the Cuban public and their public transportation system.
+2nd night at the Hotel Sevilla.

 Day 3 Wednesday March 7: (B,L)